And all that's actually going on out there, Rush Limbaugh on Friday.

 He's pouting, trying to get more money.

-The Eagles insist you pay for what you agree to play for or you don't play.
+The Eagles insist, you pay for what you agree to play for or you don't play.

-T.O. is now lifting weights and shoot shooting baskets at his home in New Jersey with helicopters flying around all over his house.
+T.O. is now lifting weights and shooting baskets at his home in New Jersey with helicopters flying around all over his house.

-Uh, and he goes out and lifts weights and does push-ups and stuff.
+And he goes out and lifts weights and does push-ups and stuff.

-Meanwhile, the latest development is that Donovan McNabb has told TO to stop talking about him.
+Meanwhile, the latest development is that Donovan McNabb has told T.O. to stop talking about him.

 This rift cannot be allowed to continue, ladies and gentlemen.